 We haven’t found good data for Heparin side effects.

 FDA side effect reports for Heparin » How it works Lovenox Heparin Lovenox (Enoxaparin) is an anticoagulant that prevents certain blood-clotting proteins from working.
 By stopping blood clots from forming, there's a lower chance of having a stroke or blood clots travel to your lungs.
 Heparin is an anticoagulant that binds with proteins and platelets to stop blood clots from being made and traveling to the brain, heart, and lungs.
-Type of medication Lovenox Heparin Prescription only Prescription only Available as Lovenox Heparin Used for Lovenox Heparin Risk factors for serious side effects Lovenox Heparin › Spinal puncture (spinal tap) › Getting anesthesia in the spine (epidural anesthesia) › Taking NSAIDs or other blood thinning medicines › History of bleeding problems › Severe high blood pressure Detailed Lovenox (enoxaparin) risks & warnings » › History of bleeding problems › Severe high blood pressure › Older age › Heparin-induced thrombocytopenia Detailed Heparin risks & warnings »
+Type of medication Lovenox Heparin Prescription only Lower-cost generic available Prescription only Lower-cost generic available Available as Lovenox Heparin Used for Lovenox Heparin Risk factors for serious side effects Lovenox Heparin › Spinal puncture (spinal tap) › Getting anesthesia in the spine (epidural anesthesia) › Taking NSAIDs or other blood thinning medicines › History of bleeding problems › Severe high blood pressure Detailed Lovenox (Enoxaparin) risks & warnings » › History of bleeding problems › Severe high blood pressure › Older age › Heparin-induced thrombocytopenia Detailed Heparin risks & warnings »

 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.